PratikshaBhalekar/PratikshaBhalekar/README.md

 - 👀 I’m interested in ...Coding
 - 🌱 I’m currently learning ...Computer Engineering
 - 💞️ I’m looking to collaborate on ...Machine Learning
-- 📫 How to reach me ...Account
+- 📫 How to reach me ...Email ID

 <!---